Kyriosity/read-write/README+/pencraft/README.md

 Regardless of missions, any tech writing is an expensive and exhausting exercise and, if not a hobby or bondage, must:

 + [x] have a live eager auditorium,
-+ [x] excel other ways of teaching (consider quickly sketched presentation, captured video tutorial, watercooler talks),
++ [x] supercede other ways of teaching (consider quickly sketched presentation, captured video tutorial, watercooler talks),
 + [x] be long-term (updated and evolved).

 ## My disclaimer